AimeeParlow/FEND-Project-3/README.md

 - If you couple 8 pairs of card, then you win the game.

 - If you make some mistakes, you loose a star.
-If you lose all tree stars, then you loose this game.
+If you lose all three stars, then you loose this game.

 ## Bug fixed